Garbaz/datafirst_proglang/README.md

 ## Multiple input streams

 However, in some cases we might simply have multiple independent streams of data, with each one coming itself out of a long sequence of transformations, which we want to put into a function.
-In an data-last style of programming, this is handled rather neatly:
+In a data-last style of programming, this is handled rather neatly:

 `concat(map(f, list1), reverse(list2))`